tomhoule/math-notes/courses/mathematical-foundations-2.typ

 To get the horizontal asymptotes, you first take the *dominant term*.
 It's the leading term of the polynomial in the denominator, _without the coefficient_.
 Here $x^m$.

-Then, you divide every term in both numerator and denominator, and evaluate at $x -> infinity$.
+Then, you divide every term in both numerator and denominator by the dominant term, and evaluate at $x -> infinity$.

 == Radical functions